Are you living your legend?

 Are You Living Your Legend?

-For me, this question is worth wrestling with.
-Without engaging important questions, I skim along the surface of my life avoiding the deeper soul searching that brings feats of accomplishments.
+This question is worth wrestling with.
+Without engaging important questions, I skim along the surface of my life, avoiding the deeper soul searching that brings feats of accomplishments.

 This blog post centers on the idea of internal greatness.